LATEST NEWS:

 Artist Bios:

 Arthur Dimitriou is a sculpture artist living and working in Naarm (Melbourne).
 He graduated with a Bachelor of Fine Arts from VCA in 2019 and recently completed his Honours in Fine Art in 2024 from the VCA.
-Recent exhibitions include Solo Show at Daine Singer, 2025; Group Show, Mary Cherry Contemporary Art, 2024; Solo Show Titled State of Matter, Stockroom Kyneton, 2024; Solo Show Titled Salvation at Yarra Sculpture Gallery, 2023; Group Show titled Of Stuff, at Egg and Dart Contemporary Art Gallery, 2022; Group Show Titled dusty moth-bitten holes, Presented by Alpha60 for Craft Victoria, Craft Contemporary Festival, 2023; Co Curated Group Show Zombie Caves, 2022.
+Recent exhibitions include Group Show, Mary Cherry Contemporary Art, 2024; Solo Show Titled State of Matter, Stockroom Kyneton, 2024; Solo Show Titled Salvation at Yarra Sculpture Gallery, 2023; Group Show titled Of Stuff, at Egg and Dart Contemporary Art Gallery, 2022; Group Show Titled dusty moth-bitten holes, Presented by Alpha60 for Craft Victoria, Craft Contemporary Festival, 2023; Co Curated Group Show Zombie Caves, 2022.

 Mythra Schwartz is a Naarm/Melbourne-based artist.
 She studied a Bachelor of Fine Arts (Painting) at RMIT in 2022 and Fine Art Honours at VCA in 2024.
 Born in Canada, she moved between Mexico, New Zealand, Australia, and finally Bali, Indonesia, where her family still lives.
 Mythra’s work explores the ephemeral nature of perception and experience, capturing the tension between desire and possession, dwelling in the act of reaching for what remains just out of grasp.
 Her paintings use motifs of shadows, reflections, and blurred forms to evoke a transient, in-between space where memory, desire, and time intertwine, inviting slow engagement and contemplation.
 In 2025, Mythra has been part of group shows at Arc One Gallery, WestEnd space and TCB.